FolaisSK/CC201/labs/1_ContainersAndDocker/instructions.md

 <img src="images/env&cmdlinetools_3.png">

-You should see output similar to this, though the version may be different:
+You should see the following output, though the version may be different:
 ```
 ibmcloud version 1.0.0+908f90a-2020-03-30T06:37:22+00:00
 ```